Tailor-made Tour 19 days from £4400 per person

 Encompassing ranges of rolling, mist-covered hills, waterfalls and remote villages, Yok Don is the country’s principal national park.
 It occupies a tract of land between the Cambodian border and Serepok River in the Central Highlands of Vietnam – a region almost entirely off the tourist trail and makes a fascinating area to spend a few days.
 The park is also famous for its resident elephants.

-Visit the market town of Pleiku, home to the Jarai people, before exploring a lake in an extinct volcano crater.
-You’ll then continue to the town of Kon Tum to spend the night.
+In the morning, visit the market town of Pleiku, home to the Jarai people, before exploring a lake in an extinct volcano crater.
+You will then continue to the town of Kon Tum to spend the night.

 Ornate graveyards are the distinguishing feature of Jarai settlements.
 A local guide will show you the roughly carved statues in the village cemetary, and the headman’s house at Pleiku, before you drive on to Bien Ho Lake (also known locally as ‘T’Nung’ or ‘Ea Nueng’).
 Most of the villages around Kon Tum, your base for the night, belong to the Bahnar people, renowned for their towering rong houses – the region’s defining spectacle.

-Visit a couple of Bahnar villages around Kon Tum, then drive in the afternoon to Hoi An.
+Visit a couple of Bahnar villages around Kon Tum.
+In the afternoon, drive to Hoi An.

 Today features one of the standout experiences of the trip, as you visit split-bamboo-and-thatch Bahnar villages in the company of a local guide, following old hunting trails through the forest to traditional graveyards, where the dead are “fed” with offerings of rice and fruit.
 River trips in dugout canoes are also on offer for the more adventurous.